RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Page Components/Activity Feed Component/Activity Feed Component.md

 Suggested Reminders allows users to set reminders for themselves either using the automated reminder system or by manually assigning a reminder date.

 ### Automatically Generated Reminders (_smart reminders_)
-Automatically generated reminders utilise specific phrases to identify reminders.
+Automatically generated reminders utilize specific phrases to identify reminders.
 To set an automatically generated reminders:

 1. In the text box, begin the sentence with phrases such as Remind me..., Chase up..., Check on..., along with the rest of the reminder followed with a date and time, e.g. Remind me to check invoices today at 6:00PM.
 2. Click the Submit button at the edge of the text box to save your reminder note to the item.